-This Sweet Potato Casserole recipe is the perfect side dish for the holidays.
-Mashed sweet potatoes seasoned with bourbon and brown butter and topped with a crunchy sweet and salty topping.
+This easy Sweet Potato Casserole recipe is the perfect side dish for fall dinners and holidays.
+Mashed sweet potatoes are seasoned with bourbon and brown butter and topped with a crunchy nuts, salty pretzels and sweet marshmallows topping.

-This Sweet Potato Casserole recipe is one of our favorite side dishes during the fall and a must have Thanksgiving side dish.
+This easy Sweet Potato Casserole recipe is one of our favorite side dishes during the fall and the official Thanksgiving sweet potatoes side dish.

 - Sweet potatoes